akkeris/region-api/README.md

 * NAGIOS_ADDRESS
 * SUBSCRIPTION_URL
 * SECRETS - A comma delimited list of vault paths where shared credentials are stored
+* SERVICES - A comma delimited list of urls for open service brokers to use
 * ALAMO_API_AUTH_SECRET
 * F5_SECRET - The path to the token or password in vault
 * F5_URL - The https URL of the F5